Disputes about your employment agreement

 - make a compliance order requiring your employer to perform some duty under the agreement or to comply with some statutory requirement

 - order your employer to pay a penalty for breaching the employment agreement – for an individual the maximum penalty is $10,000 and for a company or other corporate body it’s $20,000.
-The money is paid into the Crown’s Bank Account, unless the Authority orders it to be paid to you.
+The money is paid into the Crown’s bank account, unless the ERA orders it to be paid to you.

 - order your employer to pay you damages (an amount of money) for a breach of the agreement.

-For information about going to the Authority, see “The legal process for dealing with employment problems” in this chapter.
+For information about going to the ERA, see: “The legal process for dealing with employment problems”.